nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 * Normal operating temperature range 10–40°C.

   .. note::
-      The battery supplied with this kit can operate with a max temperature of Max +60°C.
+      The battery supplied with this kit can operate with a max temperature of +60°C.

 * When using a power adapter to USB, the power supply adapter must meet USB power supply requirements.
 * Embedded battery charge system.